What is amiodarone?

 Take amiodarone exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Your doctor may occasionally change your dose.

 If you have been taking another heart rhythm medicine, you may need to gradually stop taking it when you start using amiodarone.
 Follow your doctor's dosing instructions very carefully.

-You may take this medicine with or without food, but take it the same way each time.
+You may take the tablets with or without food, but take it the same way each time.

-While using amiodarone, you will need frequent medical tests and chest x-rays to check your thyroid, vision, lungs, and liver function.
 Amiodarone can have long lasting effects on your body.
-You may need medical tests for several months after you stop using this medicine.
+You may need frequent medical tests while using this medicine and for several months after your last dose.